MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ## How do I enable the preview within my organization?

-If your Yammer network is provisioned after December 15th, 2020 then Azure AD B2B guest functionality is already enabled by default for you.
+If your Yammer network is provisioned after December 15th, 2020, then Azure AD B2B guest functionality is already enabled by default for you.
 Community admins in your Yammer network can add guests to the communities in your network.

 > [!NOTE]
 >  Native Mode for Microsoft 365 for Yammer is a pre-requisite to enable the new B2B Guest preview.

 The functionality will be rolling out to existing Yammer networks in Native mode over the next couple of weeks (December 2020) and disabled by default.
-Yammer network admins needs to enable guest access on their networks from the Yammer network admin settings > Security settings > External Messaging.
+Yammer network admins need to enable guest access on their networks from the Yammer network **admin settings > Security settings > External Messaging.**

 ![Yammer admin panel external user settings](../media/yammer-adminpanel-externalusers-allowdeny.png)